Phone: (910) 643-6039

 Classes teach students to use their feet as a rhythmical instrument.
 Syncopation, musicality, and a variety of step styles are taught.

-Attire: Hair in bun or pony tail, solid leotard, tan tights, dance shorts are permitted over leotard or dance pants, black tap shoes
+Attire: Hair in bun or pony tail, solid leotard, tan tights, dance shorts are permitted over leotard or dance pants, black tap shoes (preferably buckle, not tie)

 Classes will include warm ups focusing on technique, followed by across the floor skills.